grefano/server-boguin/README.md

 # server-youtoba
-server responsible for sending videos to client
+its a server

+for youtoba